cyruscollier/wp-test/README.md

 1. Source files path
 1. Path to unit tests
 1. Path to integration tests (Advanced TDD only)
+1. Path to WordPress Core directory, relative to project root
 1. Path to wp-content directory, relative to project root
 1. Active theme